Romania vs Sweden Live Score and Live Stream

 Recent Form

-• Sweden are undefeated in their previous 4 matches.
+• Sweden haven't lost in their previous 4 matches.

 • Sweden's last 4 away matches had 3 or more goals.